 Comparing propane water heating with electric or heating oil systems?
 Get the facts with our research on efficiency, cost, energy use, and carbon emissions.

-According to the U.S. Energy Department, residential water heating often accounts for up to 25 percent of home energy use.
+Water heaters are often the second largest energy user in the home, costing residents hundreds of dollars each year.
 As more homeowners become aware of this fact, the marketplace is responding to their desire to cut energy costs by offering an array of innovative water heating technologies, such as condensing and noncondensing tankless units, condensing storage tank systems, and cogeneration units that combine space heating and water heating — and those are just the ones that run on propane or natural gas.
 Factor in systems that run on other energy types and the range of choices can become overwhelming.

 A critical new factor in the residential water heater market is the change brought about by amended federal efficiency standards which went into effect in April 2015.
 The amended standards affect electric, gas/propane, and heating oil water heaters, and fundamentally change the product offerings in the U.S. market.
 So, which is the right system for your project?

 A study conducted in 2015 by Newport Partners, LLC helps you discuss today’s water heating options with customers in a knowledgeable, research-based way.

 Water heater efficiency regulations